-They can lose their residency status if the Ministry of Interior determines that East Jerusalem is no longer their primary residence.
-Since 1967, more than fourteen thousand Palestinians have had their residency revoked, according to a compilation of data from several government agencies by Israeli human rights organization B’Tselem.
+They can lose their residency status and be deported if the Israeli government determines that East Jerusalem is no longer their primary residence or that they or a family member engage in anti-Israel or terrorist activities.
+Likewise, as of February 2023, Israel can deport and revoke the citizenship of Arabs who are convicted of terrorism and receive financial aid from the Palestinian Authority.
+Since 1967, more than fourteen thousand East Jerusalem Palestinians have had their residency revoked, according to a compilation of data from several government agencies by Israeli human rights organization B’Tselem.
+Some international and Palestinian rights groups argue that the revocations count as forcible transfers, which are illegal under international law.

 How are Israel’s Arabs represented in politics?

 Historically, Arab citizens have had little influence on Israeli policy.
-The grievances of their municipalities, such as those about rampant crime and a lack of building permits, have often been ignored, and until mid-2021, their independent parties were never welcomed into a governing coalition.
+Their grievances about problems in their municipalities, such as rampant crime and a lack of building permits, have often been ignored, and until mid-2021, their independent parties were never welcomed into a governing coalition.
 This changed when the United Arab List (UAL), also known as Ra’am, joined an ideologically diverse mix of parties that unseated Prime Minister Netanyahu in a narrow vote.
+Its inclusion highlighted the growing power of the Arab vote, as both Netanyahu and his opponents had courted the UAL and its supporters despite its Islamist ideology.
 However, no ministers in the new government were from the UAL, a concession the party reportedly made in exchange for several reforms benefiting Arab communities.

 What is their relationship with Jewish Israelis?

-Israel’s Arab and Jewish citizens have a complicated relationship, though they do coexist peacefully in certain areas.
+Despite a long history of mistrust rooted in the Israeli-Palestinian conflict, Israel’s Arab and Jewish citizens work and live together peaceably in many areas.
 For example, Israel’s health-care system has long employed Arab and Jewish medical professionals side by side.
-Their cooperation was especially visible as the country confronted the COVID-19 pandemic, as health workers treated patients from each other’s communities.
-Still, health services are more difficult to access for Arab citizens of Israel, who often live farther from hospitals than Jewish citizens do.
+Their cooperation was especially visible when the country confronted the COVID-19 pandemic, as health workers treated patients from each other’s communities.